browserengineering/book/book/security.md

 information stored by your browser on behalf of a web server.
 It's that information that allows the server to distinguish one web request from another.
-Bereft of cookies, your web browser is effectively anonymous:[^1] it isn't logged in anywhere so it can't do anything useful.
+Bereft of cookies, your web browser is effectively anonymous:[^1] it isn't logged in anywhere so it can't do any useful personalization or show you your private data.

 [^1]: I don't mean anonymous against malicious attackers, who might
     use *browser fingerprinting* or similar techniques to tell users